 Summary : Experience a truly intimate encounter with the Galapagos.
-Excursions range between high, medium and low intensity so you can explore the islands at your own pace discovering blue-footed boobies, giant tortoises and playful sea lions.
+Mild or strenuous excursion options allow you to explore the islands at your own pace discovering blue-footed boobies, giant tortoises and playful sea lions.
 Experienced naturalists, certified by the Galapagos National Park, share their knowledge throughout the voyage.
 Operated by the only major cruise line sailing these waters, offering touches of the familiar, such as complimentary plush bathrobes, a hot tub, sauna, and fitness room.

 Activities : Birding, Child-Friendly, Culture, Hiking, Snorkeling